nus-cs2103-AY2324S2/ip/docs/README.md

 Expected Output:
 ```
-buzz buzz~~ Here are the matching tasks in your list:
+buzz buzz~~ I have updated the description:
 1.[D][ ] watch lecture (by: 01 Jan 2022 10:00)
 ```